POST-Approved Field Training Programs

 The FTP program must be a minimum of 10 weeks.
 The PTP program is a minimum of 15 weeks.
 The table below provides an example comparing the phase timelines and required training personnel for a 14-week FTP program and the 15-week PTP program.
 Please note, FTO order is at the discretion of each agency.

-POST regulations authorize agencies to choose one of the two Field Training Programs (CCR 1004/1005).
+POST Regulations 1004 and 1005 authorize agencies to choose one of the two training programs.
 These programs are intended to be fair, effective, and flexible for trainees as they perform in a rapidly changing law enforcement environment.

 Steps to Submit Your Training Guide for Compliance